 At last count, a total of 13 bridges cross the Gulf Intracoastal Waterway between Carrabelle and Perdido Key, FL.
 The fixed bridges along this route provide a minimum vertical clearances of 50’.

-The table above lists the bridges, their schedules, and restrictions along Florida's Panhandle route segment of the Gulf Intracoastal Waterway from it's beginning at Carrabelle, FL to the Alabama state line.
+The above tables can be downloaded for your personal and private use.
+They list the bridges, their schedules, and restrictions in statute miles, nautical miles, and kilometers along Florida’s Panhandle segment of the Intracoastal Waterway from Carrabelle, FL to the Alabama state line.

 The minimum authorized clearance of overhead cables crossing this section of the GICW is 70 feet and is found on West Bay Creek at (MM "272.5 EHL".)